LiYuan-0709/BSSL-LSM/README.md

 `Authors: Li, Yuan and Zhao, Jingyue and Xiao, Xun and Chen, Renzhi and Wang, Lei`

-We feel so sorry that we have identified a few minor issues in the original paper.
+We feel so sorry that we have identified some errors in the original paper.
 Below is the corrections:

 > [!CAUTION]
 >